brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * __CW Alarms__: CPU > 80% utilisation = trigger CW Alarm
 * __Notifications__: SNS notifications
 * __CW Logs__: monitor, store and access log files from AWS services (e.g. CloudTrail) or apps/systems (EC2 kernel logs, appserver logs).
 CW log retention = logs are stored indefinitely by default.

-* __CW Events__: delivers near real-time stream of system events that describe changes in AWS resources.
+AWS CloudWatch Events: delivers near rela-time stream of system events that describe changes in AWS resources.
+* CW Events terminology:
-	* EVENT: An event indicates AWS resource state change, CloudTrail API calls, custom-events (HTTP 403), scheduled-events.
+	* __CW Event__: An event indicates AWS resources state change, CloudTrail API calls, custom events (HTTP 403) or scheduled/periodic events.
-	* RULE: A rule matches incoming events and route them to one or more targets.
+	* __CW Event Rule__: A rule matches incoming events and routes them to one or more targets.
-	* TARGET: A target processes events.
-Targets include Lambda, SNS topics, SQS queues, Kinesis Streams and more.
+	* __CW Event Target__: A target processes events.
+Targets include Lambda, SNS Topics, SQS queues, EC2 and more.
+* Steps to create a CloudWatch Events Rule that triggers on an Event:
+	1. __Event Source__: choose an AWS service (e.g. AWS Config) that you want to capture events from.
+	2. __Event Type__: choose the Event Type (e.g. `Config Rules Compliance Change`).
+Types available depending on the chosen source AWS service.
+	3. __Event Target__: choose an AWS service as the Event Target (e.g. Lambda) and an associated IAM role with permissions for CloudWatch Events to invoke the target.

 AWS Config: continuously monitors and records AWS resource configurations and allows you to automate evaluation of recorded configurations against desired configs.
 * __Provides__: configuration snapshots, logs config changes of AWS resources, automated compliance checking.